-- Seven Wellness Clinics, strategically situated in communities, bring health services to the communities in partnership with the local Department of Health.
-HIV testing, Anti-retroviral Treatment and psycho-social support is complemented with family planning and maternal and child care, immunisations, primary health care, management of chronic diseases, nutritional support and more.
+- Wellness Clinics, strategically situated in communities, bring health services to the communities in partnership with the local Department of Health.
+HIV testing, Anti-retroviral Treatment and psycho-social support are complemented with primary health care, the management of chronic diseases and nutritional support.

-- A community based Outreach Programme provides an integrated approach to deliver multiple health services to the home and community.
+- A community-based Outreach Programme provides an integrated approach to deliver multiple health services to the home and community.
 Outreach interventions include Home Based Care, HIV counselling and testing and TB Screening.
-More than 2 200 patients are served on a regular base through this programme.
-(Numbers are taken from a July 2018 report.)

 - Tapologo provides Anti-Retroviral Therapy (ART) according to the SA Department of Health protocol to the poorest of the poor in resource limited settings.
 The more than 1 400 patients receive regular consultations and counselling.
 “I ACT sessions”, Support Groups and Awareness Campaigns are held to support successful commencement and adherence to ART.